To get dressed, you will need these essentials:

 Men wore their hair shorter in the mid-century than they had previously.
 The clean-shaven look of the Regency was out, and moustaches, mutton-chop sideburns, Piccadilly Weepers, full beards, and Van Dykes were the order of the day.
-Remember that all modern hairstyles and colors must be covered.
 Consider wearing your hair in a different style or manner.
-You will be surprised how much it can help you assume your character!
+You will be surprised how much it can help you assume your chosen character!

 Men usually wore some kind of head covering when out-of-doors.
 The top hat was the style favored by gentlemen; the derby hat or cloth cap was favored by the lower classes.